Pitjantjatjara dialect: Loan words

 Pitjantjatjara includes several loan words from other languages, predominantly from English.

 Some older loan words are derived from other Indigenous languages and from English, while newer loan words are almost entirely borrowed from English.

 Like other Indigenous languages, some older loan words that are still commonly used in Pitjantjatjara derive from English terms that are now uncommon or obsolete.
 For example, while the English word motorcar has now almost entirely been replaced by the shortened form of the word, car, the Pitjantjatjara word mutuka (derived from "motorcar") is still used as the Pitjantjatjara word for "car".
 Similarly, the words for "car" in most other Aboriginal languages (as well as in some other languages, such as Fijian and Māori) are borrowed from "motorcar".

 Code-switching

-Like in many Indigenous languages, code-switching is common in Pitjantjatjara, especially among younger people.
+Like with many speakers of Indigenous languages, code-switching is common in Pitjantjatjara, especially among younger people.
 For example, among schoolchildren, the predominant language used in the classroom and on the playground is English, though Pitjantjatjara is occasionally used in both settings (more so the latter than the former).
 Furthermore, swearing and abuse is almost entirely done in English, while storytelling is virtually always in Pitjantjatjara.

 Outside school and business, Pitjantjatjara speakers use both Pitjantjatjara and English interchangeably, and the two languages are sometimes mixed together.
 This includes both in their local communities and whilst they are on holidays.

 Below is an example of code-switching in Pitjantjatjara, taken from a conversation among a group of teenagers playing a game of Monopoly: